1iveowl/CosmosResourceTokenBroker/README.md

 - UserDocument
 - Shared

-There's no `WriteOption` etc. available for CosmosTokenClient, as caching is out of scope (See step 5 below).
+There's no `WriteOption` etc. available for CosmosTokenClient, as caching is out of scope (See comments in step 5 below).

 That's it.
-You've made it this far, and while there's certainly a lot of moving parts and settings that need to align before getting here, when you finally get to this point, reading and writing documents to Cosmos DB using the security provided by the Resource Token Broker, is actually pretty straight forward. 😊
+You've made it this far.
+And while there's certainly a lot of moving parts and settings that need to align with the moon and the stares before getting here.
+As you arrive, I hope that you'll find that reading and writing documents to Cosmos DB using the Resource Token Broker, is now pretty straight forward going forward. c
 ## Step 5 (optional): Caching

 One more thing.
-Apps are all different, however more often than not an app will benefit from a caching feature to improve the experience with documents reads, and usually also document writes.
+Apps are all different, however more often than not, an app will benefit from a caching feature to improve the experience with documents reads and writes.
 Such caching offers off-line support, it speed things up and i makes the app less chatty on the internet.
-If and how much is needed, all depend on the type of app of cause.
+If and how much caching is needed, all depend on the type of app, of course.

 AppCenter Data did offers some level of caching.
 However, no such caching is offered here.

-If cahcing is needed, it might for the app, it might be worth taking a look at something like: [Akavache](https://github.com/reactiveui/Akavache).
+If cahcing is needed, it might be worth taking a look at something like [Akavache](https://github.com/reactiveui/Akavache).